-‘Location is not available’, if this error pops up anytime, do not panic!
+Summary: ‘Location is not available’, if this error pops up anytime, do not panic!
 This is a critical situation where you lose access to your Desktop.
-There are a few solutions that you can apply to fix the “Desktop location is not available” error.
+There are a few solutions we have discussed here that you can apply to fix the error including use of a data recover software Stellar Data Recovery Professional.

 If that’s exactly the same error message you have received, then you are at the right place.
 We will help you regain access to your desktop location and rescue the data in case situation gets worse.